bright/new-www/content/blog/implementing-payments-key-questions-for-startup-founders-and-ctos.md

 ### Disadvantages of smaller payment providers:

 * Less stability: their product is often in the early stages of development and updates might affect your payments.
 * Less amount of resources and docs for software engineers.

+## 3. Who is responsible for any technical issues with payments?
+You or your payment provider?

+You need to determine who will be responsible for any payment malfunctions – you or your payment provider.
+For example, if you offer a mentioned POS system, your client will contact you about unavailable payment features even if you aren't directly responsible for them.
+You need to ensure that your payment provider will take responsibility for issues with payments.

+## 4. Will your provider offer you an account manager?

+It's smart to choose a provider that will offer an account manager.
+This is a person who will not only be a first responder to your problems or needs. **The account manager should also inform you about any payment anomalies and give you a heads-up when security certificates are about to expire**.
+It's good to have that support from your payment provider's side.

+## 5. What is the payment culture of your target group?